stevencjoya/project-3-the-scoop/README.md

 # project-3-the-scoop

-Code for Codecademy Pro Intensive -- Build Web APIs from Scratch
+Project 3 code for Codecademy Pro Intensive -- Build Web APIs from Scratch

-**Note: Submitting this project incomplete--I'm swamped at work and am woefully behind on the lessons :(**
+**Note:** I'm submitting this project as incomplete; I'm swamped at work and am woefully behind on the lessons :(